Courage in Education Award

 The Steamboat Institute awarded University of Maryland President Wallace Loh with its Courage in Education award for 2018.
 President Loh has been a staunch defender of free speech on campus throughout his career.
 He gave an impassioned and articulate defense of the Steamboat Institute’s Campus Liberty Tour, which protesters wanted canceled because they disagreed with its message.
 In 2018, following the recommendation of the university’s Joint President/Senate Inclusion and Respect Task Force, President Loh approved the adoption of a university-wide Statement on Free Speech Values.

-In honor of his efforts to promote political and intellectual diversity at Lafayette, the Steamboat Institute presented Brandon Van Dyck, assistant professor of government and law, with its 2017 Courage in Education award.
+In honor of his efforts to promote political and intellectual diversity at Lafayette College, the Steamboat Institute presented Brandon Van Dyck, assistant professor of government and law, with its 2017 Courage in Education award.
 The Steamboat Institute awarded Professor Van Dyck with this prize for his work on The Mill Series, which brings to Lafayette speakers who challenge mainstream campus opinion.

 Bruce D. Benson, President of the University of Colorado